Foreign relations of China

 China officially claims it "unswervingly pursues an independent foreign policy of peace".
 The fundamental goals of this policy are to preserve China's independence, sovereignty and territorial integrity, create a favorable international environment for China's reform and opening up and modernization of construction, and to maintain world peace and propel common development."
-An example of a foreign policy decision guided by "sovereignty and territorial integrity" is not engaging in diplomatic relations with any country that recognizes the Republic of China (Taiwan), which the PRC does not recognise as a separate nation.
+An example of a foreign policy decision guided by "sovereignty and territorial integrity" is not engaging in diplomatic relations with any country that recognizes the Republic of China (Taiwan), which the PRC does not recognize as a separate nation.

 China is a member of many international organizations, holding key positions such as a permanent membership on the United Nations Security Council.
-In the early 1970s, the PRC replaced the ROC as the recognised government of "China" in the UN following Resolution 2758.
+In the early 1970s, the PRC replaced the ROC as the recognized government of "China" in the UN following Resolution 2758.
 As a nuclear power, China signed the Treaty on the Non-Proliferation of Nuclear Weapons in the United Nations.

 History

-Global perceptions

-According to the Pew Research Center, as of 2021, unfavorable views of China were near historic highs in most of the 17 advanced economies surveyed.

-In a 2019 Pew survey of 34 nations, the ones with the most positive view of China were Russia (88%), Nigeria (70%), Lebanon (68%), Israel (66%) and Tunisia (63%).
-In 17 countries, including Indonesia, Canada, Sweden, Australia, U.S., Philippines, U.K., and Netherlands, the percentage of those viewing China favorably were fewer in 2019 compared to 2018.

 Foreign policy

 Since the start of the period of Reform and Opening Up in 1978, China has sought a higher profile in the UN through its permanent seat on the United Nations Security Council and other multilateral organizations.

+China traditionally operates separate tracks of government-to-government and party-to-party relations, the latter for example via the Communist Party's International Liaison Department.

-Asian Neighbors
+Asian neighbors

 China's relations with its Asian neighbors became more stable during the last decades of the 20th century.
 It has cultivated a more cooperative relationship with members of the Association of Southeast Asian Nations (ASEAN), and participated in the ASEAN Regional Forum.
 In 1997, the ASEAN member nations and China, South Korea and Japan agreed to hold yearly talks to further strengthen regional cooperation, the ASEAN Plus Three meetings.
 In 2005, the "ASEAN Plus Three" countries together with India, Australia and New Zealand held the inaugural East Asia Summit (EAS).
 Relations have improved with Vietnam since the 1979 Sino-Vietnamese War and subsequent Sino-Vietnamese conflicts although maritime disputes remain.

 A territorial dispute with its Southeast Asian neighbors over islands in the South China Sea remains unresolved, as does another dispute in the East China Sea with Japan.
 For the countries involved, these conflicts have had a negative impact on China's reputation.

-Russia

-China has improved ties with Russia.
-Vladimir Putin’s invasion of Ukraine has not officially received China’s support, but it is generally acknowledged that China will not condemn it.